erikandersson96/portfolio-project-four/README.md

 **About modal:**

 The about link will trigger a `modal` that contains the about What To Eat text.
-To close the about modal you can just click anywhere else outside it or use the close button.
+To close the about modal you can just click anywhere outside it or use the close button.

 ![Screenshot of about modal](/assets/readme/design/about-modal.png)